paschalugwu/alx-data_science-regression/Maji-Ndogo-Regression/README.md

-## Comprehensive Project Report: Optimizing Agricultural Yield Using Regression and Decision Trees
+## Optimizing Agricultural Yield Using Regression and Decision Trees

 ### Introduction